brand eq·ui·ty | noun | The value of your customers’ perception of your organization.

 Semantic consistency is what keeps your brand exciting, while rote consistency builds customer trust.
 Achieving a balance of these two factors is important to building your existing equity.
 For distributed enterprises, successfully balancing the two types of consistency requires supporting the right kind of innovation at the local level, making it easy for locals to comply with brand guidelines, and using a mixture of tools and strategic tactics like:

 Distributed brand equity is hard-earned and easily lost.
 It may take just one bad experience at their favorite store to turn a long-time, loyal customer off to your brand.
 Building on the equity you've already created by delivering a consistently great experience is a challenge.
 Doing that when you manage a network of thousands of affiliates, can feel next to impossible.

-Brand equity is traditionally measured through customer knowledge, preference, and financial metrics.
-Distributed brands can also determine equity factors by measuring output, local marketer metrics, and competitors.
+Traditionally, businesses measure brand equity through customer knowledge, preference, and financial metrics.
+Distributed brands can also determine brand equity through measuring output, local marketing metrics, and competitors.
 With a solid baseline understanding of distributed brand equity, your organization will be positioned to build equity through national efforts, improving local marketing performance, and support for local innovation.

 The key to understanding how your brand is executing against your promise is to understand that your consumers aren’t the only factor to monitor.
 Your local marketers' perceptions are tied to action, and working to improve their equity measures will have a direct influence on your local execution and equity.

 Looking for creative ways to enable local marketers to execute local marketing?
-Get The Local Marketing Playbook for new ideas, tactics, to inspire your local team: Get the free playbook here.
+Get The Local Marketing Playbook for new ideas, tactics, to inspire your local team.